WestiferRobin/prism-project/README.md

 - 🛠 **Educational**: A sandbox for learning physics, chemistry, and complex systems modeling

-### Project Silver
+## Project Silver

-aka make a scientific model of what this is https://www.youtube.com/watch?v=LN22jK34usA&t=1s
+- Goal: Make a scientific model of what this is https://www.youtube.com/watch?v=LN22jK34usA&t=1s
 ---